Common Types of Pond Algae

 How To Prevent Algae Growth

-There are several ways to prevent excessive algae growth.
+There are several ways to control excessive algae growth.
 Creating a barrier of beneficial plants around the shoreline can help block runoff, and it also is recommended that you don’t treat the area around your pond with fertilizers that contain nitrogen or phosphorus.
 Collecting and disposing of grass clippings also can ensure that grass stays out of your pond.

 If your pond is stocked with fish, keep an eye on your fish population.
 If your pond has too many fish, this forces them to compete for oxygen and they will produce too much waste, which also reduces oxygen levels.
 Talk to a fish expert and ensure that you have a manageable number of fish for your pond’s size and depth.